Did things change after you became pregnant?

 For many mothers, the experience of pregnancy and childbirth is often followed by sadness, fear, anxiety, and difficulty making decisions.
 Many women have difficulty finding the energy to care for themselves, their infants, and their families.
 Some even have feelings about harming themselves and their children.
+These may be symptoms of depression.
 If this sounds like you or someone you know, there are two important things you should know.

 You are not alone.
+Help is near.

 This article will begin to explain the possible causes for your feelings—and more importantly— how to find the help you need.

 There are many reasons why you may get depressed.
 As a woman, your body undergoes many hormonal changes during and after pregnancy.
 When a woman is pregnant, her body produces the female hormones estrogen and progesterone in much greater amounts.
 But in the first 24 hours after childbirth, these hormone levels drop rapidly back down to their non‐pregnant levels.
 These hormone changes may lead to depression in a similar way that menstrual hormone changes can trigger similar symptoms during and after your period.

 In some women, another possible cause of these symptoms following pregnancy is a drop in thyroid hormones, which are produced by the thyroid gland (located in the neck).
 These hormones help regulate the way your body uses energy.
 Low thyroid levels can cause depressed or irritated moods, problems with sleep and concentration, and weight gain.